nf-core/differentialabundance/docs/usage.md

 - a column listing the sample IDs (must be the same IDs as in the abundance matrix), in the example below it is called 'sample'.
 For some study_types, this column might need to be filled in with file names, e.g. when doing an affymetrix analysis.
 - one or more columns describing conditions for the differential analysis.
 In the example below it is called 'condition'
-- optionally one or more columns describing sample batches or similar which you want to be considered in the analysis; in the example below it is called batch.
+- optionally one or more columns describing sample batches or similar which you want to be considered in the analysis.
+In the example below it is called 'batch'

 For example: